 Healthie: How do you think technology is changing the way dietitians are practicing care?

-We have access to many more people (via Skype).
+Lisa: We have access to many more people.
 Previously, dietitians were stuck to find clients exclusively in their local area.
 Technology has changed that.
 Anyone, anywhere can be a prospective client!
-I think technology helps us dietitians stay up to date long after the formal schooling.
+I think technology helps us dietitians stay up-to-date long after formal schooling too.
 There are tons of webinars, online courses, and easy ways to continue learning!
 It also makes it easier to network and talk to other dietitians.